Conformal Prediction Sets for Instance Segmentation: INTRODUCTION

 \subsection{Related Work}

 \paragraph{Conformal Prediction} Conformal prediction methods generate confidence sets for machine learning model predictions, with provable coverage guarantees.
-Given an ML model and a labeled calibration dataset of randomly sampled points, conformal prediction uses a heuristic metric to measure uncertainty in model predictions and predict confidence sets for future unlabeled data points sampled from the same distribution \cite{angelopoulos2023conformal}. \citet{angelopoulos2022conformal} used Conformal Risk Control (CRC) to choose a model probability threshold for binary segmentation such that the expected false negative rate falls below a user-specified target, and \citet{angelopoulos2025learn} used the Learn Then Test (LTT) conformal framework to choose instance segmentation model parameters with guarantees for mean IoU, recall, and coverage.
+Given an ML model and a labeled calibration dataset of randomly sampled points, conformal prediction uses a heuristic metric to measure uncertainty in model predictions and predict confidence sets for future unlabeled data points sampled from the same distribution \cite{angelopoulos2023conformal}.

+Two broad classes of conformal methods that have been applied to image segmentation are Conformal Risk Control (CRC) \cite{angelopoulos2022conformal, blot2024automatically, luo2025conditional, luo2026enhancing} and Learn Then Test (LTT) \cite{angelopoulos2025learn}. \citet{angelopoulos2022conformal} introduced CRC and applied it to choose a model probability threshold for binary segmentation such that the expected false negative rate falls below a user-specified target. \citet{angelopoulos2025learn} introduced LTT and applied it to choose instance segmentation model parameters with guarantees for mean IoU, recall, and coverage.

 Like our paper’s method, both LTT and CRC are conformal methods that generate model predictions by varying a tunable parameter.
-However, these models output a single prediction for each input, while our method outputs adaptive confidence sets with multiple predictions.
+However, these methods output a single prediction for each input, while our method outputs adaptive confidence sets with multiple predictions.
 The disadvantage of LTT and CRC is that there does not always exist a single parameter value that results in sufficiently high coverage on the calibration dataset.
 In our instance segmentation setting, there does not always exist a single parameter value that results in mask predictions with high IoU for a user-specified fraction $(1-\alpha)$ of calibration points.
 Thus, when attempting to guarantee high coverage on the test set, LTT or CRC can often return an error.
 In contrast, our method is feasible in more scenarios: it searches for a confidence set of multiple parameters such that with probability $(1-\alpha)$, predictions from \textit{at least one} of the parameters will have high IoU.

 CRC has the additional disadvantage of requiring a loss function that is monotone or near-monotone in the tunable parameter.
 Similarly, Risk-Controlling Prediction Sets \cite{bates2021distribution}, a precursor to LTT, also requires monotone loss.
 However, IoU loss is not monotone or near-monotone.
 In contrast, our method does not require a monotone loss function, which allows us to use an IoU-based loss function.